geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Meanwhile, where Albion's fertile vales extend,
 Their chosen brides the three brave youths attend,
 The friendly Gnomes a sumptuous palace rais'd,
-Each marble hall with gems unnumber'd blaz'd ;
+Each marble hall with gems unnumber'd blaz'd;
 The sportive sisters of the deep, around
 The stately columns wreaths of coral bound,
 And all the shining treasures of the wave 840